markziemann/mitch_legacy/README.md

 res<-mitch_calc(y,genesets,priority="significance")
 res<-mitch_calc(y,genesets,priority="effect")
 ```
-`mitch_calc` takes advantage of mclapply to speed up calculations on multi-threaded CPUs.
+By default, `mitch_calc` uses mclapply to speed up calculations on all but one available CPU threads.
 This behaviour can be modified by setting the `cores` to a desred number.

 ```
 res<-mitch_calc(y,genesets,priority="significance",cores=4)
 ```

-At this point,
+minsetsize
+resrows
+priority
+bootstraps